 Elizabeth Wittenbach from Belding, Mich., was crowned the 2014 Michigan Apple Queen.
 Wittenbach, 19, is the daughter of Mike and Marnie Wittenbach, and a student at Michigan State University, studying Agribusiness Management.

-Heeren will spend 2013 attending various events and festivals as the face of the Michigan Apple industry.
-She will also be traveling to schools throughout Michigan educating students about apples.
+Wittenbach will spend the next year attending different events and festivals as the face of the Michigan Apple Industry, as well as traveling to schools throughout Michigan teaching students about Michigan apples.

-“It is a special honor for these young ladies to be chosen to represent the Michigan Apple industry," said Diane Smith, executive director of the Michigan Apple Committee.
-"Courtney will serve all year as an ambassador at schools, parades, festivals, grocery store events and more.”
+“It is a special honor for these young ladies to be selected to represent the Michigan Apple Industry,” said Diane Smith, MAC executive director.
+“The candidates go through a rigorous interview and essay writing process for the competition.
+Elizabeth will serve the industry well as an ambassador at schools, parades, festivals, grocery store events and more.”